JacquesBonet/react-admin-lite/README.md

 Ex: `pages/users`

+Of course, if you like a custome behavior, its always possible.

 # project architecture

 The `crud` directory contains the admin framework of the application.
 We find some redux codes and UX.
+The actions and reducers works with any REST resources.

+We use redux middleware for the fetch and the search.

+The router take the path of the resources to build the routing engin.

+The UX use Bootstrap 5 directly without react layer.
+That can be change very easly.

+The forms use react-hook-form.